eltrompetero/coniii/README.md

 The first few lines specifying the version of Python that you are using must be 3.6.
 This package is not supported for Python 2.

+## Troubleshooting
+Some users may encounter difficulties with the multiprocess module in which case the `n_jobs` kwarg should be set to 0 when the algorithm class instance is declared.